The 10 Day North Cascades Training Course

 This was a very enjoyable course.
 I felt the instruction provided by all of the guides was top notch, especially because they focused not only on the ‘how’, but also on the ‘why’.
 I thought we were well prepared for the four day ascent of the Kautz route on Mt.
 Rainier and we had the opportunity to practice most of the skills we had learned during the first six days in Boston Basin.
 I also feel confident that I will be able to apply these skills on future climbs.

 Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
 During this course, one receives hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow above).
-Unlike Rainier, the Cascades is part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
+The Cascades is a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
 All courses begin with one-day of comprehensive rock climbing instruction at beautiful Mt.
 Erie, overlooking the San Juan Islands, with a focus on transferable skills to glacier travel.
 The remainder of most courses is held on Mt.
 Baker, Mount Shuksan, or in Boston Basin, offering climbers the chance to learn on actual glaciers and make a summit attempt.

 After our first 6 days in the North Cascades, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.